 - Store leftovers in separate containers.
-Leftover cabbage slaw and tofu can be stored in the refrigerator for 5 days.
-The leftover marinade can be stored in the refrigerator for 7 days.
+Store leftover cabbage slaw and tofu in the refrigerator for 5 days and leftover marinade in the refrigerator for 7 days.

 Variations of Korean BBQ Bowls

 - Don’t like tofu?
-These bowls can be made with tempeh, mushrooms, or grilled eggplant.
-Whatever you use, marinate the protein or vegetables for at least one hour and pan-fry until they are slightly charred on the sides.
+Use tempeh, mushrooms, or grilled eggplant instead.
+Marinate the protein or vegetables for at least one hour and pan-fry until they are slightly charred on the sides.